 The primary distinction in lighting for e-commerce product photography lies between natural and artificial lighting sources.

 Natural Lighting: As the name suggests, natural lighting refers to using the sun's light to illuminate the subject.
 It offers a soft and diffused quality, making it ideal for certain products, such as textiles, food, and outdoor gear.
+Natural Lighting can work wonders when photographing products like wedding suits for groomsmen.
+The soft and diffused quality of sunlight complements the elegance and detail of these suits, highlighting their textures and intricate designs.
 However, natural lighting is dependent on weather conditions and time of day, making it less controllable.

 Artificial Lighting: In contrast, artificial lighting involves using man-made light sources like strobes, speedlights, softboxes, and LEDs.
 Artificial lighting provides more control over the intensity, direction, and color temperature, making it suitable for studio setups.
 Photographers can create consistent lighting conditions regardless of external factors, making it a preferred choice for many e-commerce product shoots.